Free plants for your garden

 - Place cuttings into bottles or vases with a fair bit of the stem in water.
 Sometimes the cutting grows roots from the side of the stem and not just where you cut it.

 - Watch the water levels and make sure you top them up.
 The rooting can take anything from 2 weeks to a month depending on the season.

 - Once the roots have grown about 1 centimeter they are ready to be planted out.

 Succulent with roots ready to be laid very gently on top of the soil with the roots just into some soil so that its leaves can develop

 - You can plant them into pots with potting soil or direct into the location in the garden where you want them.
 It’s easier to keep an eye on them from a watering point of view if they are in pots.

-These fuschias made their way into a women's shelter garden that I helped establish.
+These fuschias made their way into a women's shelter garden that I helped establish a few year's ago.
 We had to get creative and establish an entire back yard with practically no money.

 I hope I have inspired you to try this.
 It’s certainly a great way to get some new plants for your garden or container pots.
 If you get really successful at this method you can give friends African violets or succulents for birthday or Christmas gifts.
 If you think you don't have a green thumb, just give it a shot and try it.
 Besides you've nothing to lose, it's practically free!

 Believe it or not but this gorgeous fuschia was grown from a cutting.